Blue-Rangoon/The-Evidence-Room-OSINT/README.md

 Pull Requests are highly appreciated.
 Please provide a clear description of the changes and why they are beneficial.

+---

 ## 📜 License
 This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).
-You are free to use, modify, and distribute this software, provided that any modifications made on a publicly accessible server are also made available under the same license.
-See the LICENSE file for full details.
+See the [[LICENSE]] file for full details.

+---

 ## ⚠️ Ethical Statement
 This platform is built with the highest respect for: